ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 In this section, we saw how we use Dockerfiles to package up our application binaries with dependencies.
 We also used the `docker build` command to manually build our docker images.
 In the next section we will use `docker-compose` to build our images and run containers.

+# Docker Compose

-# Running Containers
+## Running Containers

 With our Docker images building successfully we are ready to run our application instances.

 `docker-compose` is a command line tool and configuration file for running containers.
+You should only use it for local development and test automation.
 It was never designed for production.
-You should only use it for local development and test automation.
 For production, you are better off using a production grade orchestrator like Docker Swarm -- [here's why](https://github.com/BretFisher/ama/issues/8).

 _**\*\*Note\*\*:** _[_Kubernetes_](https://kubernetes.io/) _is another popular production grade orchestrator.
 In development, I normally don't use an orchestrator.
 In future posts I will touch on both Docker Swarm and Kubernetes in production._